kagzouli/StationDemoProject/README.md

 ## StationDemoDb

-It contains the docker image for the MariaDB datasource, it will create the datasource with existing traffic station of the RATP.
+It contains the docker image for the Mysql datasource, it will create the datasource with existing traffic station of the RATP.

 ## usinedev